 Generating these returns would not have been possible were it not for taking advantage of the Historic Tax Credits.
 Although they can be complicated to understand/use, the tax credits not only led to significant private investment in a dilapidated property, but there are now approximately 20 proud new property owners/investors in a formally abandoned downtown area.

-Michael Lemanski is the founder of Greenfire Development and now serves as the Director of the Development Finance Initiative at the UNC School of Government.
+Michael Lemanski is the founder of Greenfire Development and formerly served as Director of the Development Finance Initiative at the UNC School of Government.